CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 ### Cursive, sometimes called Phonetic Cursive
 A Manual of Cursive Shorthand,\
-Hugh L Callendar, 1889.\
+Hugh L Callendar, 1891.\
 https://archive.org/details/manualofcursives00calliala/manualofcursives00calliala/page/n5/mode/2up \
 This is included for historical reasons only.
 It was Callendar’s first shorthand publication.
-Much of the book is dedicated to a systematic condemnation of Pitman.
+It includes a systematic condemnation of Pitman.
 Callendar was fluent in Pitman.
 He was also a Victorian gentleman, lawyer, and engineer.
 It's a fun read.

 ### The Manual
 A Manual of Orthographic Shorthand: The Cambridge System, \